Happykiller/vergo_puppet/README.md

 - **RESTful APIs**: Endpoints for creating, training, testing, and searching within models.
 - **Flexible deployment**: Designed to run either as a local development setup or inside Docker for production.
 - **Data caching**: Allows precomputing vectors for faster similarity searches.
+- **Universal embedding model**: Train and use embeddings for semantic search and "thing" indexing.

 ---